Showing posts with label jaisalmer. Show all posts

 From the hotel, to the great Amir Temur mausoleum.
 To get there, we decided to turn right, not left, and ended up in a warren of tiny backstreets, full of Uzbeks rather curious why Westerners were wandering here.
 Eventually we hit the main road, too far along to the Registan, but easy to turn back.

-Had some Uzbek red win with meal – a little acetic – now about to try Uzbek cognac on the grounds that I probably won't get another chance to do so for a while… Cognac more or less indistinguishable from Armenian cognac – or, indeed, French cognac.
+Had some Uzbek red wine with meal – a little acetic – now about to try Uzbek cognac on the grounds that I probably won't get another chance to do so for a while… Cognac more or less indistinguishable from Armenian cognac – or, indeed, French cognac.
 Pretty good.
 Goes well with apple cake, which is rather fine – all the cakes we have had here have been rather tasty.
 The Great Uzbek Bake-off…

 When we eventually reach the Amir Temur mausoleum it was clear what a fine piece of architecture it was.
 However, inside was even better – not just glistering gold everywhere, but amazing 3D encrustations, cleverly picked out by the intelligent uplighting.
 Once more, large parts reconstructed, but validly so.
 Afterwards, across to the simple Rukhobod mausoleum – plain on the outside, plainer insider.